thephpleague/url/4.0/components/query.md

 ### Using the default constructor

-Just like any other component, a new `League\Uri\Query` object can be instantiated using [the default constructor](/4.0/components/overview/#component-instantation).
+A new `League\Uri\Query` object can be instantiated using its the default constructor.

 ~~~php
 use League\Uri\Query;